-The ratio of the remuneration of each Director to the median remuneration of the employees of the Company for the financial year ^[1] Mr. Khurshed Daruvala 2.52
+The ratio of the remuneration of each Director to the median remuneration Mr. Khurshed Daruvala 2.52

-Mr. Arif Doctor 1.29
+of the employees of the Company for the financial year $^{(1)}$ Mr. Arif Doctor 1.29

 Mr. Bikesh Ogra 1.29

 Mr. Keki Elavia 2.51

 Mr. Pallon Mistry 1.00

 Ms. Rukhshana Mistry 2.42

-The percentage increase in remuneration of each Director, Chief Financial Officer, Chief Executive Officer, Company Secretary or Manager, if any, in the financial year (2) Mr. Khurshed Daruvala 98.80
+The percentage increase in remuneration of each Director, Chief Financial Mr. Khurshed Daruvala 98.80

-Mr. Arif Doctor 100.00
+Officer, Chief Executive Officer, Company Secretary or Manager, if any, in the financial year (2) Mr. Arif Doctor 100.00

 Mr. Bikesh Ogra 142.86

 Mr. Keki Elavia 100.00

 Mr. Pallon Mistry 29.41

 Ms. Rukhshana Mistry 103.18

 Mr. Chandra Kishor Thakur 88.89

 Mr. Bahadur Dastoor 36.45

 Mr. Jagannadha Rao Ch.
 V. 32.23

 The percentage increase in the median remuneration of employees in the financial year 4.55

 The number of permanent employees on the rolls of Company 1,067 as on March 31, 2022

-Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration employees other than the managerial personnel in the last financial year i.e. 2021-22 was 9.94%, whereas
+Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration n employees other than the managerial personr n last financial year i.e. 2021-22 was 9.94%, v

-The increment given to each individual employee is based on the employees' potential, experience as also their performance and contribution to the Company's progress over a period of time and also as per the market trend.
+The increment given to each indi- is based on the employees' poter as also their performance and cor ntial, experience

-Affirmation that the remuneration is as per the remuneration policy of the Company It is hereby confirmed that the remuneration paid to the employees is as per the remuneration policy of the Company
+Affirmation that the remuneration is as per the remuneration policy of the Company to the remuneration policy of the Company of the Company of the Company per the market trend.